sql-js/sql.js/README.md

 // Create a database
 var db = new SQL.Database();
 // NOTE: You can also use new SQL.Database(data) where
-// data is an Uint8Array representing an SQLite database file
+// data is an Uint8Array representing a SQLite database file

 // Execute some sql
 sqlstr = "CREATE TABLE hello (a int, b char);";